Grohden/ts-phaser-bomb-game/README.md

 # Ts phaser bomb game

-This is another university project that i'm being forced to do.
+Another university project that i'm being forced to do.

 ## Hey, what's this?